 Facebook’s constantly refreshing feed provides the perfect platform to inform and recruit employees.
 As a staffing company, Facebook gives you the opportunity to reach a wide demographic when posting an open job position.
 Therefore, you want to make sure you’re posting the right things at the right time.
 Once you have your agency’s profile set up, you’ll want to strategize effective recruitment methods.
 There a lot of ways to go about this; but, which work best?

-Here are the best ways for a staffing agency to use Facebook to recruit employees:
+The best ways for a staffing agency to use Facebook to recruit employees

 Facebook Job Posting Strategies